Canvas: Drying, Storage, and Recovering from Mildew

 Drying Canvas Properly

-The fundamental requirement is simple: air movement across all surfaces simultaneously.
+The fundamental requirement is air movement across all surfaces simultaneously.
 Canvas dries from both faces at once when air can reach both; it dries from one face slowly and incompletely when the other is pressed against itself, bagged, or stacked.
 The inside of a furled sail, the inner layers of a folded cover, the underside of a tarp draped over a boom — these are the surfaces that stay damp long after the outer face appears dry, and they are where mildew establishes first.

 After a Passage